lbladma/Project1-Interactive-Web-APP/README.md

 ```
 ### Application Quality: 15%
 ```
-✔️ Application user experience is intuitive and easy to navigate.
-✔️ Application user interface style is clean and polished.
-✔️ Application is responsive.
+✔️ Application user experience is intuitive and easy to navigate. 👉Check ✔️ Application user interface style is clean and polished. 👉Check ✔️ Application is responsive. 👉Check
 ```
 ### Presentation 10%
 ```